cybozu/duck/README.md

    */
   // Concurrency of Closure Compiler (default: 1,000 if AWS batch mode, otherwise 1)
   concurrency: 4,
-  // Build in batch mode with faast.js on "aws" for production or "local" for debug (default: disabled)
+  // Build in batch mode with faast.js on "aws" for production or "local" for debug (default: undefined)
   batch: "aws",
-  // Custom Closure Compiler published npm pacakge in AWS batch (default: google-closure-compiler-linux)
+  // Custom Closure Compiler package used in AWS batch mode (default: undefined)
   batchAwsCustomCompiler: {
     name: "my-custom-closure-compiler",
     version: "^1.0.0",